-Both of these are based on the installment sale rules contained in Section 453 of the Internal Revenue Code.
+The Deferred Sales Trust and Structured Installment Sale are based on the installment sale rules contained in Section 453 of the Internal Revenue Code.
 Both offer options to salvage a failed 1031 Exchange which can occur if a seller of a property cannot locate a suitable replacement property or a closing fails to occur within the 180 days required by law.

 Both offer estate planning benefits as well as income tax deferral partly because of the discount that an estate receives for something called ‘lack of marketability.’